GaloisInc/pirate/antlr/README.md

 The following CMake flags are optional:

-- PIRATE_UNIT_TESTS.
+- PIRATE_UNIT_TEST.
 Enables the unit tests. googletest library is required.

 The directory `generated-src` is not used by the build system.
 The build script will regenerate those files from the ANTLR grammar.